 When you start the year with your debaters, realize that at least 1 of your teams just might qualify for state.
 Therefore, it's a good idea to watch rounds at invitational tournaments and volunteer to judge.
 Tournament officials will welcome a willing judge for CX!
 The more rounds you observe, the more confident you will feel judging.
 Besides, judging at tournaments makes you a better coach since you can discuss the rounds you heard with your students after the tournament.
 If, after judging throughout the year you still do not feel qualified, find a former debater or someone qualified to bring as your judge.
+You are advised to do this before the district meet, in case you have a team advance to State.
 NOTE: If your district waits until the last weekend of the CX window to hold their meet, you will need to contact someone much earlier, in the event that your team(s) qualified, so that you meet the deadline for submission.